a-detiste/cruft-ng/README.md

 * `/usr/libexec/explain/` : this is a set of shell scripts plugins for handling of special cases.

-* `/usr/lib/cruft/filters-unex/` : these are glob-like files,
+* `/usr/share/cruft/rules/*` : these are glob-like files,
   quite like, but not totally the same than in your standard shell. this re-uses cruft' `shellexp.c`

   These can be moved into individual Debian package (or some proprietary .deb distro in my case) using `dh-cruft`.

+* `/usr/share/cruft/ruleset` : this is a fallback
+  ruleset for packages not yet providing thei own rules.

 Some assumption differs:
 ------------------------